Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Discussion

 \section{Discussion}

 The empirical patterns align closely with the theoretical properties of the centered MA construction.
-Under a Dirichlet likelihood with finite precision $\phi_t$, the conditional expectation of the ALR–transformed observation is a digamma function of the concentration parameters.
+Under a Dirichlet likelihood with finite precision $\phi_t$, the conditional expectation of the ALR-transformed observation is a digamma function of the concentration parameters.
 The raw MA regressor, $\alr(\bfy_t)-\bfeta_t$, therefore has a nonzero conditional mean of order $O(\phi_t^{-1})$ whenever $\bfeta_t$ is interpreted as the ALR linear predictor.
-Feeding this biased quantity into the MA block simultaneously (i) perturbs the conditional mean path in a way that depends on the precision and on the composition itself and (ii) distorts the local curvature of the posterior for the MA coefficients, because the regressor systematically drifts away from zero.
-The centered innovation $\boldsymbol{\epsilon}_t^\circ=\alr(\bfy_t)-\E\{\alr(\bfY_t)\mid\bfeta_t,\phi_t\}$ removes precisely that drift.
-Because the correction is analytic and inexpensive, implemented as a pairwise subtraction of digamma functions, the likelihood, the ALR link, and its closed–form inverse back to $\bfmu_t$ are preserved, and the computational profile is unchanged.
+Theorem~\ref{thm:equiv} shows that this shift propagates to the conditional mean only at first order in $1/\phi$, which is consistent with the empirical finding that one-step predictive densities are statistically indistinguishable across specifications in the H.8 application across all four ALR references.
+The shift nonetheless distorts the local geometry of the posterior for the MA coefficients, because the regressor systematically drifts away from zero while the priors implicitly anchor it there.

-For treasury and risk teams, these density gains are operational rather than cosmetic.
-Sharper and better calibrated one‑step distributions reduce the chance of underestimating near‑term drawdowns in liquidity buffers and provide more reliable inputs to interest‑rate hedging when the balance‑sheet mix shifts.